toplan/react-hold/README.md

 - `Component` (Component) [Required]: The target(original) component, should be a dumb(presentational) component.
 - `condition` (Function) [Required]: The condition function will be called with arguments `props` and `prevProps`.
-It needs to returns a bool value to judge whether to show the placeholder component(`true` means yes).
+It needs to returns a boolean value to judge whether to show the placeholder component(`true` means yes).
 If returns `false`, the higher-order component will remove the placeholder component, and show the original component.
 - `defaultHolder` (Component) [Optional]: The default placeholder component.
 Default [Fill](#fill).
 - `holderDefaultProps` (Object) [Optional]: The default props of placeholder component.